astares/Scenarios/README.md

 As of 20 December 2023, it implements the bare minimum to allow people to get started.

+The short term plan is ensure the implemented features are documented using the framework itself, to validate its design choices.

 The long term plan is to develop the framework to support most if not all features of [Cucumber](https://cucumber.io/), including support for Cucumber's [Gerkhin](https://cucumber.io/docs/gherkin/) language.

 ## Installing